epicentre-msf/gallery/README.md

 - `image` include your own card image by adding an image to the `assets/img/` directory then reference it in the `image` field.
 If you do not add your own image a default epicentre logo will be used
-- `date` the date the content was first published
 - `categories` relevant categories that apply to the content like name of the disease for example.
   Ensure you do not duplicate an existing category with a different spelling etc. Look at the existing categories on the gallery page to verify.
+- `date-modified` the date the content was last modified/updated in format 'YYYY-MM-DD'.
+  The gallery can be sorted by this date via the 'Order by' dropdown.
+- `repo` a URL linking to the code repository of the project.
+This is not currently used but may be useful in the future.

 ## Publishing

-Once you have added a new item to `items.yml` (and an image to `assets/img/` ideally), you just have to commit these changes to the main branch on github and the site will be automatically re-generated using a github action and published at https://epicentre-msf.github.io/gallery/
+Once you have added a new item to `items.yml` (and an image to `assets/img/` ideally), commit these changes to the main branch on github and the site will be automatically re-generated using a github action and published at https://epicentre-msf.github.io/gallery/

 Github pages does use caching so you may need to hard refresh your browser to see the changes on the site.